-Pop singer Olly Alexander leads a cast of young newcomers in the upcoming Channel 4 and HBO Max drama It’s A Sin (formerly called ‘Boys’).
+Pop singer Olly Alexander leads a cast of young newcomers in the Channel 4 and HBO Max drama It’s A Sin (formerly called ‘Boys’).

 The cast (which features gay actors playing gay characters) also includes the likes of Neil Patrick Harris (How I Met Your Mother) and Stephen Fry.